 The life lessons.
 When I completed this book and began jotting down my thoughts, I found myself in pensive thought about the lessons this book taught.
 Most memorably, the lesson Wil taught Gram about keeping things from children for their “best interest.”
 It really hit home because I’ve experienced something related to this situation, and I was about as happy as Wil was when I was finally told the truth.
 (AKA not happy AT ALL.)
 Please, do not hide things from children.

-Although Wil was definitely an interesting MC, her penchant of assumption and impulsive actions annoyed the life out of me.
+Although Wil was definitely an interesting main character, her penchant for assumption and impulsive actions annoyed the life out of me.
 I’m not sure if that’s a typical “trait” of an Aquarius?
 But either way, her assuming that Grant was a Pisces because of his demeanor when he’s actually a Capricorn was super frustrating.
 I get the whole concept of putting faith in the stars and trusting her instinct on who is what sign, but I think she put a little too much faith there.
-Especially because she nearly passed out??
+Especially because she nearly passed out?
+Seriously?

 If you’ve read this book, how did you feel about it?
 Let me know in the comments!